 Tim Denison University of Oxford is looking to develop another type of implant that targets DBS's other main side effect, jerky involuntary movements.
 By introducing a second connector to the surface of the brain, his team found that these movements are accompanied by another type of brain wave (gamma waves) in an area called motor cortex.

-A team led by Aysegul Gunduz at the University of Florida is conducting a test on 20 people with Parkinson's disease to reduce some types of tremors with this type of system.
+A team led by Aysegul Gunduz at the University of Florida is conducting a test on 20 people with Parkinson's disease for reduce some types of tremors with this type of system.